Construction & Demolition

 Check out your jurisdiction’s permit process below:

 Take all C&D materials to a Zero Waste Marin Certified Facility.
-The closest facilities are Marin Resource Recovery Center and Redwood Landfill; however, a full list of facilities can be found in the Certified C&D and Reuse Facilities section on this page.
+The closest facility is Marin Resource Recovery Center; however, a full list of facilities can be found in the Certified C&D and Reuse Facilities section on this page.
 Keep a copy of all your weight tickets, which will be submitted with the final plan for verification purposes.

 Prior to final inspection, complete the forms as follows: